bdthemes/bdthemes-prime-slider-lite/readme.txt

 = 3.15.2 [17th August 2024] =

-* Added: Category Taxonomy support added for some of post types ( Thanks to Matthieu Verneau )
+* Added: Category Taxonomy support added for some of the post types ( Thanks to Matthieu Verneau )
 * Fixed: Animation conflict issue fixed

 = 3.15.1 [10th August 2024] =